 What will happen?

 - Smoke.
 Some owners see smoke from the exhaust before or during failure, typically there is more smoke while in boost.
 May or may not be accompanied by oil in the intercooler, noticeable oil consumption.

 - Noise.
-Owners report squealing, screaming noises from under the hood much of the time.
+Owners report squealing, screaming or howling noises from under the hood much of the time.
 In some cases it’s instant failure with no warning but most seem to be able to limp some distance before complete failure.

 - Metallic particles in the oil.
 Very often very fine and non-magnetic, so magnetic drain plugs or magnets stuck on the oil pan may not catch this.

 - Catastrophic turbo failure, no boost, CEL etc. Many owners report being stranded at the roadside unable to start or run the car.
 Very often it’s possible to run the car very gently but no boost can be obtained.

 - Engine lubrication failure, oil contamination, catastrophic engine damage.
 Some owners have continued to run the car past the point where the turbo failed in order to get home or to a shop, and had the engine fail completely on the way.
 Usually a bearing spins, the oil pressure light comes on or some other combination of CELs occurs and the engine will no longer run or is so noisy the owner won’t run it any further.